-Introduction
+I. Introduction

+The Better Outcomes Registry and Network (BORN) is Ontario's pregnancy, birth and childhood registry and network.
 Established in 2009 to collect, share and rigorously protect critical data about each child born in the province, BORN manages an advanced database that provides reliable, secure and comprehensive information on maternal and child care.
 The data/information helps professionals in every discipline within the health sector gain vital knowledge they can apply to help facilitate and improve care.

-BORN is seeking the continued approval of the BORN Ontario Privacy and Security Management Plan, which includes practices and procedures implemented to protect the privacy of individuals whose personal health information is received by BORN and to maintain the confidentiality of that information.
+BORN is seeking the continued approval of the BORN Ontario Privacy and Security Management Plan, which includes practices and procedures implemented to protect the privacy of individuals whose personal health information is received by BORN, and to maintain the confidentiality of that information.

-In seeking this continued approval, this report addresses the elements of the Three-Year Review of the Prescribed Persons and Prescribed Entities as set out in the Manual for the Review and Approval of Prescribed Persons and Prescribed Entities, as follows:
+In seeking this continued approval this report addresses the elements of the Three-Year Review of the Prescribed Persons and Prescribed Entities as set out in the Manual for the Review and Approval of Prescribed Persons and Prescribed Entities, as follows: